-• The Bureau of Motor Vehicles may experience some shifting in workload and revenue, as the reinstatement of a small number of driver's license suspensions may be delayed by as much as ten years.
+• The Bureau of Motor Vehicles may experience some shifting in workload and revenue, as the reinstatement of a small number of suspended driver's licenses may be delayed by as much as ten years.

 Local Fiscal Highlights

 No direct fiscal effect on political subdivisions.